 Figure 9: Correlations between the ‘reconnection’ dates, or dates of fall flow rising above the designated flow threshold, for six flowrates.
 X-axis units are days after Aug.
 31 of the coho salmon cohort Birth Year.

 At reconnection dates for 100 cfs, the R2 of the relationship is higher than at 40 cfs.
-In previous monitoring, a Fort Jones gauge flowrate of 100 cfs has corresponded with the reconnection of a key river reach impacted by mine tailings, allowing coho passage to favorable tributary stream habitat upstream of this reach (pers. comm., Sommarstrom 2020).
+In previous monitoring, a Fort Jones gauge flowrate of approximately 100 cfs has corresponded with the reconnection of a key river reach impacted by mine tailings, allowing coho passage to favorable tributary stream habitat upstream of this reach (pers. comm., Sommarstrom 2020).
 The relatively high R2 value between the 100 cfs Brood Year reconnection date and coho spf (0.434) suggests that earlier access to this additional habitat improves watershed-wide reproductive outcomes.

+Using only the two models with the highest R2, we narrowed the reconnection and disconnection date flow thresholds under consideration to 10 cfs and 100 cfs (Figure 9).
+This decision could be revisited if additional years of data become available and statistical measures change.